 Defining Atomic Stability

 The concept of atomic stability is closely linked to the strong nuclear force, which binds protons and neutrons together in the nucleus, overcoming the electrostatic repulsion between the positively charged protons.
-The number of protons determines the element's identity, while the number of neutrons influences its isotopic form and stability.
+Plus, the number of protons determines the element's identity, while the number of neutrons influences its isotopic form and stability.
 Different isotopes of the same element can exhibit vastly different stabilities, with some being stable and others being radioactive.

 The Role of Protons

 Protons are fundamental particles carrying a positive electric charge and residing within the atomic nucleus.
-The number of protons in an atom, known as the atomic number, defines the element.
-For instance, all atoms with one proton are hydrogen, all atoms with six protons are carbon, and so on.
+To give you an idea, all atoms with one proton are hydrogen, all atoms with six protons are carbon, and so on.
+Think about it: the number of protons in an atom, known as the atomic number, defines the element.
 Protons contribute significantly to the mass of the atom and play a crucial role in determining its chemical properties.

 The Influence of Neutrons